micro-bitwise/micro-bitwise.github.io/_tutorials/crypto.md

 In the [starter activity](/tutorial/crypto-student-starter), students will discover what happens when we fail to encrypt messages.

+For this activity, each student should have a partner.
+Once everyone has flashed the script to their micro:bit, you should ask them to start pressing the 'A' button.
+This will cause the micro:bit to send the student's name over Bluetooth.
+The micro:bits will display any messages they receive.
+This illustrates how you cannot control who recieves your wireless messages.

 ## Main Activity

 In the [main activity](/tutorial/crypto-student-main), students will work in teams of two and then four, implementing their own cipher and attempting to break those of their partners.